KomodoPlatform/komodo_defi_server_flutter/README.md

-# AtomicDEX Flutter Server
+# Komodo DeFi Framework Flutter Server

-A Flutter package for running the AtomicDEX API binary on Flutter-supported devices.
+A Flutter package for running the Komodo DeFi Framework API binary on Flutter-supported devices.

 > :warning: **NOT PRODUCTION-READY**: This package is an early alpha version.
 Expect breaking API changes.
 Use at own risk.

+Most features are not yet implemented, and the package is not under active development.

 ## Roadmap:
 - [ ] IN PROGRESS: Download and validate API binary at build-time.
 See Appendix A